Paving the Way for a Net-Zero Future

 • Active blending is expected to last approximately 18 months in the city

-Orange Cove Could Help Pave the Way for a Carbon-Free Future
+Orange Cove Could Help Pave the Way for a Net-Zero Future

 Additional Resources